Treating lameness

 Step 3:

 Dry then spray with antibiotic or disinfectant spray from your vet, allow to dry, then spray again.
 Repeat this treatment for two more days.
-If you have multiple cases, talk to your vet about a foot bath.
+If you have multiple cases, talk to your vet about a foot bath or other management options.